 This is the official school roll.
-You need to be in morning Roll Call.
-Important messages are given out at this time.
-Teachers will also mark rolls for every class during the day.
-Students must not leave the school grounds during school time (between 8:15am and 2::35pm) unless they have organised an Early Leaver's Pass or they have obtained permission from the Principal or Deputy Principal.
+You need to be in morning roll call.
+Important messages are also given out at this time.
+Teachers also will mark rolls for every class during the day.

+Students must not leave the school grounds during school time (between 8.15 a.m. and 2.35 p.m.) unless they have organised an Early Leavers Pass or they have obtained permission from the Principal or Deputy Principals.